Mikelanne/sinatra-bookshelf-app/README.md

 ## Time to Code

 - Build models
-    - Migrations
+    - Migrations - DONE
-    - Model Classes
+    - Model Classes - DONE
-    - Associations and Validations
+    - Associations and Validations - DONE

 - Test your models and associations in the controller
     - create some seed data